-Many small businesses, brands, or websites are looking for people that are knowledgeable within a social media space that can help them manage all the different platforms that exist.
-If you like Facebook, if you like Twitter and can add value to another small business on how they can use these tools, then being a social media manager is right up your ally.
+Many small businesses, brands, or websites are looking for people who are knowledgeable within a social media space and can help them manage all the different platforms that exist.
+If you like Facebook, if you like Twitter and can add value to another small business on how they can use these tools, then being a social media manager is right up your alley.

 One of my former coworkers had been in the appraisal service prior to becoming a financial advisor.
-He still kept his license open because he’s always getting calls for people needing commercial appraisal service.
-Whether it be home appraisal or commercial appraisal, as long as people are buying and selling properties, there’s always going to be a need.
+He still kept his license open because he was always getting calls from people needing commercial appraisal services.
+Whether it be a home appraisal or commercial appraisal, as long as people are buying and selling properties, there’s always going to be a need.

 There’s not a huge barrier to getting in, a few tests to pass, but once you do, it can be a very lucrative small business.
-As like any new business, you’ll have to shake some hands and make some key connections so people know that you exist, but if you do a good job and build up a good clientele, word of mouth referrals will start to stream in.
+As with any new business, you’ll have to shake some hands and make some key connections so people know that you exist, but if you do a good job and build up a good clientele, word-of-mouth referrals will start to stream in.

 Are you considered an expert in your field or in a certain niche?
 If so, then being a consultant might be right up your alley.
 Many companies prefer to hire consultants as a cheaper alternative to having an employee on the books.

 Writing a blog post in your pajamas and getting paid for it is a dream for many.
-Many people can turn their blogs into a legitimate small business, but they are the minority.
+Many people can turn their blogs into legitimate small businesses, but they are the minority.